Verdicts & Settlements

 A fourth vehicle collision occurred when Eduardo Michael Diaz, who was driving a 1996 Honda Civic hit another vehicle in backed up traffic that subsequently fled the scene.
 In all, five motorists suffered major injuries and were hospitalized.Applicable California Law

-In addition to civil liability for the accident if Bueno and Zapien were driving under the influence of alcohol they would face criminal charges as well.
-Zapien could pursue a civil claim against Bueno however, given the fact that he was driving impaired, would diminish the value of his claim to the extent he is found to be comparatively negligent.
-If Zapien’s passenger knew that he was intoxicated at the time of the collision could constitute comparative negligence as well.
+In addition to civil liability for the accident, if Bueno and Zapien were driving under the influence of alcohol they would face criminal charges as well.
+Zapien could pursue a civil claim against Bueno.
+However, given the fact that he was driving impaired, this would diminish the value of his claim to the extent that he is found to be comparatively negligent.
+If Zapien’s passenger knew that he was intoxicated at the time of the collision, this could constitute comparative negligence as well.

-As to Franklen if the hit-and run driver’s identity is not ascertained he would have to peruse an uninsured motorist claim with his own insurance company.
-It is not clear if his conduct contributed to his own injuries which could effect his claim.
-In addition if his conduct contributed to the fourth accident he could be partially liable.
-Although he was acting as a good Samaritan the California Supreme Court has held that only when rendering emergency medical aid is a good Samaritan immune from liability.
+With regard to Franklen, if the hit-and run driver’s identity is not ascertained, then he would have to pursue an uninsured motorist claim with his own insurance company.
+It is not clear if his conduct contributed to his own injuries, which could affect his claim.
+In addition, if his conduct contributed to the fourth accident, then he could be partially liable.
+Although he was acting as a good Samaritan, the California Supreme Court has held that only when rendering emergency medical aid is a good Samaritan immune from liability.

 Since Diaz hit the vehicle in front of him, it would seem that he caused his own injuries.
 Without additional facts, it is not clear why the vehicle he hit fled the scene or if they contributed to that accident.